ava-labs/hypersdk-starter-kit/README.md

   - Chain: `./scripts/run.sh`
   - Frontend: `npm run dev` in `web_wallet`
 - Be aware of potential port conflicts if issues arise. `docker rm -f $(docker ps -a -q)` is your friend.
+- For VM development you don't have to know Javascript - you can use an existing frontend container